Pop-up Messages in Joomla using JDialog

 Update: we highly recommend the OSEmbed extension for embedding code in Joomla.

 OSEmbed is the easiest way to embed anything in Joomla.
-Using just a URL, you can add YouTube videos, Google Maps, Facebook posts, Twitter tweets, Flickr images, Vimeo videos and over 60 other types of media.
+Using just a URL, you can add YouTube videos, Google Maps, Facebook posts, X / Twitter tweets, Flickr images, Vimeo videos and over 60 other types of media.

 OSEmbed really is the best way to embed everything in Joomla.